 When not working, he enjoys coaching his kids in youth sports and playing softball in the NASA Goddard Softball League.
 With what little time he has left, he enjoys fishing and playing golf, and probably watching too much college football and basketball.

-Mr. O’Connor is the Executive Vice President and Chief Technology Officer of Emergent Space Technologies, Inc, having joined the company in 2008.
+Mr. O’Connor is the Vice President of Technical Services and Chief Software Engineer, having joined the company in 2008.
 He earned a B.A. in Chemistry from New College of Florida and both an M.A. in Chemistry and an M.S.E. in Aerospace Engineering from The University of Texas at Austin.
 His areas of interest include spacecraft mission design, complex systems development, and autonomous flight software for spacecraft.

 He is the system architect for the F6 Cluster Flight software and has extensive experience developing high availability software systems in distributed environments.
 He specializes in leading software teams that successfully deliver working software under extreme circumstances using agile, customer-centric methods.
 Mr. O’Connor has led many successful mission critical software development projects.
 Prior to joining Emergent, he was a software architect and Senior Principal Engineer at McDonnell Douglas and The Boeing Company and the Chief Technology Officer for Multimedia Games, a publicly traded producer of high-availability, high-volume transaction processing software for the casino industry.
 He is a co-inventor on nine US patents and in his spare time he is an avid runner, bicyclist and pilot.